11Falcon/11Falcon/README.md

 # 💫 About Me:
-I'm an AI engineer with a mechanical and industrial background<br>🔭 I’m currently working on a process digitalisation <br>🌱 I’m currently learning LLM<br>
+I'm an AI engineer with a mechanical and industrial background<br>🔭

 ## 🌐 Socials: